Marian-Braendle/ipe-lassotool/README.md

 ### Selection that cannot be performed by rectangular selection

 ![Select multiple objects](img/select_multi.gif)
-(*Note: Ipe is not actual lagging, it's only the video produced by the capturing software...*)
+(*Note: Ipe is not actually lagging, it's only the video produced by the capturing software...*)

 ### Correctly select different types of objects

 ![Select different objects](img/select_different_objects.gif)
-(*Note: Ipe is not actual lagging, it's only the video produced by the capturing software...*)
+(*Note: Ipe is not actually lagging, it's only the video produced by the capturing software...*)

 ### Select many objects at once